 In assessing the competitiveness of executive compensation levels, the Compensation Committee analyzes market data of certain companies, including internally managed BDCs, private equity firms and other asset management and financial services companies.
 This analysis focuses on the compensation practices at companies and funds reasonably comparable in asset size, typical investment size and type, market capitalization and general business scope as compared to the Company.
-The key elements of compensation of base salary, annual bonuses, and long-term incentives are reviewed.
+The key elements of compensation, including base salary, annual bonuses, and long-term incentives are reviewed.

-In regards to other internally managed BDCs like SuRo Capital, the Compensation Committee considers the compensation practices and policies pertaining to executive officers as detailed in their company's respective proxies, research analysts' reports and other publicly available information.
-However, there are relatively few internally managed BDCs and none that are directly comparable to the Company in regards to business strategies, assets under management, typical investment size and type and market capitalization.
+In regards to other internally managed BDCs like SuRo Capital, the Compensation Committee considers the compensation practices and policies pertaining to executive officers as detailed in such companies' respective proxies, research analysts' reports and other publicly available information.
+However, there are relatively few internally managed BDCs, and none that are directly comparable to the Company in regards to business strategies, assets under management, typical investment size and type and market capitalization.
 Moreover, regarding the compensation and retention of executive talent, the Company also competes with private equity funds, private credit funds, venture funds and other types of specialized investment funds.
 Since these funds are generally private companies that are not required to publicly disclose their executive compensation practices and policies, the Compensation Committee relies on third-party compensation surveys as well as other available information to compare compensation practices and policies.

 Items taken into account from comparable companies and funds include, but are not necessarily limited to, base compensation, bonus compensation, stock option awards, restricted stock awards, carried interest and other compensation.
-In addition to actual levels of cash and equity related compensation, the Compensation Committee also considers other approaches comparable companies are taking with regard to overall executive compensation practices.
-Such items include, but are not necessarily limited to, the use of employment agreements for certain employees, the mix of cash and equity compensation, the use of third-party compensation consultants and certain corporate and executive performance measures that are established to achieve longer term total return for stockholders.
+In addition to actual levels of cash and equity related compensation practices.
+Such items include, but are not necessarily limited to, the use of employment agreements for certain employees, the mix of cash and equity compensation, and certain corporate and executive performance measures that are established to achieve longer term total return for stockholders.
 Finally, in addition to analyzing comparable companies and funds, the Compensation Committee also evaluates the relative cost structure of the Company as compared to the entire BDC sector, including internally and externally managed BDCs, as well as other private funds.